Event Orchestration

 To set a deduplication key:

-1. In the Event Fields section of your rule, under Define Custom Variable, create a variable from event fields by entering a Variable Name, Event Field and the Extraction Regex.
-You may use Sample Events on the right to create these variables.
+1. In the Event Fields section of your rule, under Define Custom Variable, create a rule variable from event fields by entering a Variable Name, Event Field and the Extraction Regex.
+You may use Sample Events on the right to create these rule variables.

 2. Next, select Dedup Key from the Event field to set dropdown.
 Select whether you would like to use Regex or a Template from the right hand dropdown.
-If you use a Template, you can reference a variable defined in step 1 using {{variable name here}} brackets in Replace with value field.
+If you use a Template, you can reference a rule variable defined in step 1 using {{variable name here}} brackets in Replace with value field.
 If you are using Regex, enter a Value and the Source.

 🚧